 Apply Makeup with Care: Eye injuries often take place while applying makeup.
 So, it is essential that you maintain a steady hand when applying makeup near the eyes.
 Mechanical injury can often lead to corneal abrasion.
 This makes it vital that you don’t apply makeup when in a moving vehicle.
 Besides, limit eye makeup application only to the exterior of the eye to prevent infections and injuries.
 Avoid using lip liners on the eyes and topping-off dry mascara with water.

 Keep Contact Lenses Clean: If you wear contact lenses and want to apply makeup, then first wash your hands, wear the lenses and then apply makeup.
 Otherwise, makeup can get stuck on the lenses causing immense eye irritation.
 Besides, you must refrain from applying glitter based or metallic eye shadow as the fallouts can get trapped in the lenses.

 Along with the above tips, ensure you clean your face and wash your eyes thoroughly every night if you are applying makeup.
 A thorough cleansing can help in maintaining your eye health.
-Follow these basic hygiene practises and go for a routine eye check to take care of your eyes.
-You should ideally go for an annual eye check up to maintain a clear vision and healthy eyes.
+Follow these basic hygiene practices and go for a routine eye check to take care of your eyes.
+You should ideally go for an annual eye check-up to maintain a clear vision and healthy eyes.
 So, enhance your look the way you desire, but remember to take care of your precious eyes.